Improving Listening Skills

 Take a moment to understand, really understand, the other person

-Ditto for fact or fiction and right or wrong.
-At this stage establishing rapport is all important.
-These other matters can be dealt with, much more readily, and effectively, once rapport is on a firm footing.
+Ditto for fact or fiction, and right or wrong.
+At this stage establishing Rapport is all important.
+Other listening roadblocks can be dealt with, much more readily, and effectively, once rapport is on a firm footing.

 Rapport is comprised of: